ezzabuzaid/typescript-angular-migration/readme.md

 constructor(private _service) { } // no type at all
 ```

-Assuming the node is a constructor node then we need to
+Assuming the node is a constructor parameter node then we need to
-1. Extract some details from it and that is done by calling `makeTokenMetadata` on the node.
+1. Extract some details from it and that is done by calling `makeTokenMetadata` and `makeParameterMetadata` on the node.
 2. Save the token for later because we're going to need it in different visit stages.
 3. Convert the node to the new syntax and store it for later.
 We'll be using the `changes` array in the visit `ClassDeclaration` stage as we cannot return `PropertyDeclaration` node -The new node from the migrate function- in the `ParameterDeclaration` visit stage.
 4. Finally, return undefined to remove the parameter from the constructor.